ClemenPine/liboard/README.md

 ### Same square
 Sometimes two of the same piece will be controlling one square.
 In these cases you'll need to type two chords.
 First press the piece + either the rank or file, then for your second chord press the location of the controlled square.

+### Undo
+If you make a mistake, backspace is mapped to fe43

 ## Installation
 You'll need to install [kanata](https://github.com/jtroo/kanata), then download the [liboard.kbd](liboard.kbd) file from this repo.
 Put both kanata and liboard into the same folder, cd into that folder, and run the following command: